-Traditional budgeting is a method of budgeting which depends on the exact preceding year’s spending to do the budgeting of the current year.
+Traditional budgeting is a method of budgeting that depends on the exact preceding year’s spending to do the budgeting of the current year.

 The only benefit of going for this sort of budgeting is simplicity.
-If a company follows this type of budgeting, they don’t need to rethink over every item on the list.
-Rather they can simply look at the spending of the previous year and then add/deduct inflation rate, market situation, consumer demand etc.
+If a company follows this type of budgeting, it doesn’t need to rethink every item on the list.
+Rather they can simply look at the spending of the previous year and then add/deduct inflation rate, market situation, consumer demand, etc.

 Most people and companies prefer this type of budgeting because they can sit with whatever data they have with them and then they can create a budget quite quickly.

 Traditional budgeting is very common since it saves time and if you can be incremental in your approach, you can quickly figure out how much you may need to spend as a company/individual.
 If you go back and think about how you budget your expenses you will see that the general tendency is to look backward and see how you have spent your money.